October 3rd, 1874 — April 22nd, 1949

 After Flash Gordon’s release, Middleton returned to feature films for the next two years, playing roles of varying size in films ranging from the Gene Autry B-western Yodelin’ Kid From Pine Ridge to the Leslie Howard/Joan Blondell comedy Stand-In.
 In 1938, Universal brought him back to play Ming in an excellent sequel to Flash Gordon— Flash Gordon’s Trip to Mars.
 This serial revealed that Ming had survived an apparent incineration at the conclusion of Flash Gordon; the exiled Emperor was now in collusion with Queen Azura of Mars (Beatrice Roberts) to remove the valuable element “nitron” (nitrogen) from the Earth’s atmosphere.
 Ming hoped to see Earth destroyed by the nitron removal, as vengeance for his defeat by Earthman Flash Gordon, and was also secretly plotting to usurp Azura’s throne.
 However, Flash, Dale, and Dr. Zarkov (played again by Buster Crabbe, Jean Rogers, and Frank Shannon) rocketed to Mars to battle this new scheme, and wound up frustrating Ming’s plans.
 Middleton had more screen time in Trip to Mars than in Flash Gordon, and used it to make Ming even more memorable than in the earlier outing.
 As the supposed subordinate of Queen Azura, Ming could not indulge in as many unbridled dictatorial rages he had enjoyed in the first serial, but his Machiavellian scheming behind the Queen’s back was just as impressively sinister–as was his impassioned rant in the final chapter, when Ming vowed to destroy the universe after being thwarted, only to be disintegrated by a terrified former henchman.

 Middleton followed Trip to Mars with Flaming Frontiers (Universal, 1938), a first-rate Western cliffhanger centering around a struggle for a valuable gold mine.
 Johnny Mack Brown was hero Tex Houston, determined to save the mine for the heroine and her brother, while James Blaine was the villainous Bart Eaton, equally determined to gain the mine for himself.
 Middleton was Ace Daggett, a slick saloon owner who didn’t appear until the fifth chapter but who quickly established himself as a more dangerous opponent than Eaton, joining in the pursuit of the mine and giving both Eaton and Houston plenty of trouble.
-Middleton’s smooth and easy-going Daggett was quite different from his intense and vengeful Ming, but was just as enjoyable to watch in villainous action, posing as the heroes’ friend and perpetually double-crossing the blustering Bart Eaton, all the while nonchalantly chewing on an ever-present cigar.
+Middleton’s smooth and easy-going Daggett was quite different from his intense and vengeful Ming, and also lacked the obsessive drive of his Zaroff in Miracle Rider; however, he was just as enjoyable to watch in villainous action–posing (as in Rider) as the heroes’ trusty friend, and perpetually double-crossing the blustering Bart Eaton, all the while nonchalantly chewing on an ever-present cigar.

 Middleton was back to full-blown maniacal mode in his third and final 1938 serial, Republic Pictures’ Dick Tracy Returns.
 He eschewed Ming’s robes for a business suit to play the ruthless gangster Pa Stark, but was just as menacing as he had been in the Gordon serials.
 Stark was the head of a family of robbers and extortionists, and was opposed by FBI agent Dick Tracy (Ralph Byrd), who set out to make Stark and his five sons pay for their murder of a rookie G-man in the first chapter.
 Dick Tracy Returns was a good cops-and-robbers serial, and was given an added boost by Middleton’s portrayal of Stark, who became increasingly embittered against Tracy as, one by one, the junior Starks met their deaths at the hands of the law.
 The intensity with which Middleton handled Stark’s occasional displays of twisted paternal affection made the character something more complex and more frightening than the average cliffhanger gangster.